-They wrote new papers.
+agreers of her work to pourts the ahead They wrote new papers.
 Reducing the balance to three hogshead of tobacco or fifteen English pounds-the latter preferred.
-The tension lifted, visibly hurried so on D'Ortega's face.
-Eager to get away, Vaark said his goodbyes to Mrs. D'Ortega, the two boys and thier father.
+The tension lifted, visibly so on D'Ortega's face.
+Eager to get away, Vaark said hurried goodbyes to Mrs. D'Ortega, the two boys and their father.
 On his way to the narrow dirt trail, he turned back, waved at the couple and once again, in spite of himself, envied the gate, the fence, the house.
-Might it be nice, such a fence to enclose the meadow headstones in his yard?
-And one day, not too far away, to build a house that prospect size on his own property?
-On that rise, in back with a better view of the hills.
+Might it be nice, such a fence to enclose the headstones near his meadow?
+And one day, not too far away, to build a house that size on his own property?
+On that rise, in back with a better prospect of the hills.
 Not as ornate, as D'Ortega's.
-None of that papiest excess, of course.
-But favorable.
+None of that pagan excess, of course.
+But fair.
 He whipped Regina to a faster pace.
 He was in a hurry to get to a tavern in town before night, have one, perhaps two, drafts of ale, its bitter, clear, strong taste critical to eliminating the sweetish rot of sin and ruined tobacco that seemed to coat his tongue.
 Since your leaving with no goodbye, summer passes, then autumn and with the waning of winter the sickness comes back.
 Not like before with Soledad but with Sir.
 When he returns this time he is different, slow and hard to please.
 He sweats and wants water all the time and no one wants to believe the blisters are going to be Soledad's old sickness.
-He screams at night and cries in the day.
+He sereams at night and weeps eries in the day.
 Then he is too weak to do either.
 He reminds us that he has bought only seasoned slaves, including me, who are survivors of measles so how is this happening to him?
 He can not help envying us our health and feeling cheated of his new house.
 I can tell you it is still not finished.
 The gate of course is beautiful; your ironwork wondrous to see.
 The house is grand, just waiting for its glass windows.
 Sir wants to be taken there even though there is no furniture.
 He tells Mistress to hurry hurry never mind the spring rain pouring down for days.
 The sickness alters his mind as well as his face.
-Will and Scully are gone and when we women each holding a corner of a blanket carry him into the house without windows he is sleeping and never wakes.
-Neither Mistress nor we know if he is alive for even one minute to smell the new cherry wood floors he lies on.
+Will and Scully are gone and when we women each holding a corner of a blanket carry him with his mouth open into the house without windows he is sleeping and never wakes.
+Mistress nor we know if he is alive for even one minute to smell the new cherry wood floors he lies on.
 We are alone.
 No one to dig Sir's grave but us.
 Will and Scully stay away.
 I don't think they want to.
-I think their master makes them because of the sickness.
-Even the pastor does not come.
-Still, we do not say the word aloud until we bury him and Mistress notices six on her chin.
+I think their master makes say the word aloud until we bury him next to his children and Mistress notices six her 2 tongue (over) on her chin.
 Now she has twenty-nine.
 She wants you here as much as I do.
 For her it is to save her life.
 For me it is to have one.